sudorook/colorific.vim/README.md

 source-file <path>/<to>/<theme>.tmuxtheme
 ```

-where `<theme>` refers to one of the available variants (light2, dark2, dark,
+where `<theme>` refers to one of the available variants (light3, dark3, light2,
-or light).
+dark2, dark, or light).

-Note that the `install.sh` script will copy the themes in tmux/ to the ~/.tmux/
+Note that the `install` script will copy the themes in tmux/ to the ~/.tmux/
 directory.
 No files need to be renamed for tmux.